andaze/WebCorporate/content/solution/dynamics365/index.en.md

 ---
 # Dynamics365

-## Introduction of Customer Relationship Management CRM" for accurate analysis of information on existing customers for sales promotion.
+## "Introduction of Customer Relationship Management CRM" for accurate analysis of information on existing customers for sales promotion.